 What Is an Anxiety Trigger?

 An anxiety trigger is an action, feeling, emotion, interaction, or place that triggers an episode of anxiety.
-Everyone’s anxiety triggers are different.
-However, there are often common triggers in today’s society.
-These might include:
+Everyone’s triggers are different, but some may include:

 These and many other common aspects of modern life can trigger anxiety.
 The key to managing anxiety is knowing your triggers and the best ways to self-soothe and re-regulate your nervous system.